yangshutingg/dse4231/README.md

-# DSE4231: Mediation in Machine Learning - An Extension of Inverse Probability Weighting
+# DSE4231: Mediation in machine learning - An extension of inverse probability weighting

 ## Project Overview